- Style Silver belle

 - Check–out 11am, but flexible depending on availability and subject to a charge (£50 until 2pm; £100 until 6pm).
 Check-in: 2pm.

-- Children Welcome – extra beds for older ones and cots for babies are provided free.
-The brasserie has a highchair stash and babysitting can be booked for £10 an hour (three-hour minimum).
+Children Welcome – extra beds for older ones and cots for babies are provided free.
+The brasserie has a highchair stash.

-- Hotel closed The Sky Bar and restaurant will be closed on the 7, 8, 14, 15 21, 22 and 31 December, 2012, for private parties; room service will still be available.
+- Hotel closed The Sky Bar and restaurant will be closed on 7–8, 14–15 21–22 and 31 December, 2012, for special events (Smith guests are welcome); room service will still be available.
 Guests will be given the quietest rooms to minimise any potential disturbance.